Thomas Fekete

-Thomas Lukas Fraga Fekete (born 19 September 1995 in Bern) is a Swiss footballer who currently plays as a left back for FC Chiasso on loan from Swiss Super League-side BSC Young Boys.
+Thomas Lukas Fraga Fekete (born 19 September 1995) is a Swiss footballer who currently plays as a left back for FC Chiasso on loan from Swiss Super League-side BSC Young Boys.

 Club career

 Fekete is a youth exponent from BSC Young Boys.
 He made his Swiss Super League debut at 29 September 2013 against FC Zürich in 0-1 home defeat.
 He replaced Christoph Spycher at half-time.
 He made 2 league appearances during the 2013/14 season.